MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-privacy.md

     ![settings icon.](media/settings-icon.png)

-1. To set specific groups to be monitored by Cloud App Security, in the **Activity privacy** tab, click the plus icon.
+1. To set specific groups to be monitored by Defender for Cloud Apps, in the **Activity privacy** tab, click the plus icon.
     ![icon.](media/plus-icon.png)

-1. In the **Add user groups** dialog, under **Select user groups**, select all the groups you want to make private in Cloud App Security, and then click **Add**.
+1. In the **Add user groups** dialog, under **Select user groups**, select all the groups you want to make private in Defender for Cloud Apps, and then click **Add**.

     ![Screenshot showing the add user groups dialog box.](media/activity-privacy-add-user-groups.png)